NCAR/dset-JSON-to-ISO19139/README.md

 ### Prerequisites

-You must be on a machine with python installed, where the python "virtualenv" command is available.
-This command is needed to create a python environment where you can install several python library dependencies.
+You must be on a machine with python installed, where the "virtualenv" or "conda" command is available.
+One of these commands is needed to create a python environment where you can install several python library dependencies.
+If either of the following commands returns a path, then you are set:

+     which conda
+     which virtualenv

 #### Linux
-On most versions of Linux, the "virtualenv" command should be available already.
+On many versions of Linux, the "virtualenv" command should be available already.
 If not, then the commands

      sudo yum install python-devel
      sudo pip install virtualenv